Snuggled up in Eiffel Tower’s stunning iron frame are two treats for food lovers – Eiffel Tower restaurants Madame Brasserie and Le Jules Verne.

-And since it doesn’t make sense to go up to Jules Verne restaurant and not explore the different floors of the Parisian monument, we recommend you buy Jules Verne + Eiffel Tower entry ticket much in advance.
+And since it doesn’t make sense to go up to Jules Verne restaurant and not explore the different floors of the Parisian monument, we recommend you book either the 2nd floor ticket or the top floor Eiffel Tower ticket in advance.

-You can also buy the Eiffel Tower entry tickets at the bottom of the Tower, on the day of your visit, but expect long lines at the ticket counter.
+You can also buy the Eiffel Tower entry tickets at the bottom of the Tower, but expect long lines at the ticket counter on the day of your visit.

 Before deciding if you would prefer a lunch or dinner at this Parisian monument, please read up on why visiting Eiffel Tower at night is a unique experience.